 One challenge in administering medications is determining the proper dose.
 Many medications base the dose on body weight.
 If you do not have a scale available, you should have a method of estimating weight that is fairly accurate so you do not overdose or underdose your animal.
 Always follow label directions.
 Too much of a good thing is often very bad but underdosing of products like dewormers can speed up resistance by the parasites.
+Weight tapes are available that are fairly accurate or you can measure your animal and calculate weight

 Step 1: Measure the circumference (heart girth) from a point slightly behind the shoulder blade, hence down over the foreribs and under the body, behind the elbow (distance C of figure below).
+In unshorn sheep, be sure to part, or compress the wool, to ensure an accurate heart girth measurement.